dosorior/irreversibility-biometric-face-templates-main/README.md

     ├── face_reconstruction <- Training and Testing of the DNN

       │
-      ├── src                    <- Contains folders and implementation of the DNN-based architecture │   ├── AttributePrediction <- Functions for gender prediction using machine learning methods.
+      ├── src                    <- Contains implementation of the DNN │   ├── AttributePrediction <- Functions for gender prediction using machine learning methods.
       │   └── bob                 <- Contain functions for the invertibility pipeline.
       │   └── CosineSimilarity    <- Function of comparation